-Much more than a stunning location, Sydney is one of the world’s most multicultural cities - an international fusion of culture, languages, and ideas with more than 4.3 million residents.
+Much more than a stunning location, Sydney is one of the world’s most multicultural cities - an international fusion of culture, languages, and ideas with nearly five million residents.
 Sydney is both energetic and engaging, a hub for innovation across a number of industries.

 Spend endless hours exploring Sydney’s famous beaches and coastal walks.
 The sparkling waters of Sydney Harbour await, a playground for Sydneysiders and visitors alike.
 Bordering Sydney harbour you’ll find national parks, World Heritage sites, hidden beaches, and abundant Aboriginal heritage.
 At night, take in a show at the iconic Sydney Opera House, enjoy a meal at a historic Sydney pub, or delve into Sydney’s live music scene.

 An IES internship develops your professional skills, your ability to communicate across cultures, and provides substantive work experience to jump-start your career in today’s competitive job market.

 IES interns Down Under have been placed in an array of industries and work settings.
 Recent placement experiences include: Social Media Marketing for Let’s Go Surfing at Bondi beach, blogging about the best in Sydney food, art and fashion for a leading PR firm, interning at the Sydney Film Festival, coordinating events on Sydney Harbour with Captain Cook Cruises, and working at the Sydney branch of the American Chamber of Commerce